dragonfly-science/docker.dragonfly.co.nz/README.md

     R packages from the tidyverse
 3.  `dragonfly-reports` - The tidyverse, latex, and enough R packages to process basic Sweave files
-4.  `dragonfly-r` - A fat desktop sized docker, Potsgres, GIS tools, and a range of R packages
+4.  `dragonverse` - A fat desktop sized docker with Potsgres, GIS tools, and a range of R packages

 The docker files have the ubuntu version in their name,  e.g., `dragonfly-reports-17.04` and are tagged with the date that they were pushed to the registry.
 To list the tags of the available images, you can visit the